Can the Nintendo Switch Connect to a PC Monitor?

 1: Open the cover at the back of your Nintendo Switch.

-2: Connect the dock’s AC adapter USB cable into the port labelled AC Adapter and connect the other end to a power source, then turn it on.
+2: Connect the dock’s AC adapter USB cable into the port labeled AC Adapter and connect the other end to a power source, then turn it on.

 4: If you have a modern monitor, connect the other end of the Nintendo Switch HDMI cable to the HDMI IN Port on the monitor.
 In most cases, this port is found at the back of the monitor.